Snifit57/BlackWhiteAPManual/README.md

 - Item balls you find on the ground
 - HMs
 - Badges
+- Various events you complete throughout the game.
+(They will always give you the event as an item) These are just to help know what you gain access to upon completing the tasks.
 ### Available with options
 - Hidden Items
 - Items given by all other NPCs